3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 So far, we’ve only queried data, but not added data to databases.

-As we’ve stated before, DuckDB is an Analytical database, not a transactional one.
+As we’ve stated before, DuckDB is an Analytical database, not a Transactional one.
 That means it prioritizes reading from data tables rather than inserting into them.
 Transactional databases, on the other hand, can handle multiple inserts from multiple users at once.
 They are made for concurrent transactions.

 CREATE TABLE @cdmDatabaseSchema.PERSON (